wlthomas/ddi-codebook-docs/documentation/src/overview/tree.rst

-- Numering locations are valid for version 2.6 only and reflect the current order and nesting of this version
+- Numbering locations are valid for version 2.6 only and reflect the current order and nesting of this version

 - Field Name (min-max) [attributes]